-So is political diversity really an issue in some industries?
-We aggregated data from the political donation information to see how businesses from different industries and categories stack up in terms of political diversity.
+So is political diversity an issue in some industries?
+We aggregated data from the political donation information to see how businesses from different industries and categories stack up in political diversity.
 Here’s what we found by looking at some of the bell weathers across a variety of industries:

-While Wall Street has a reputation for being a bit on the conservative side, these banks are highly politically diverse with almost all firms hovering around a 50/50 split between the two parties.
+While Wall Street has a reputation for being a bit conservative, these banks are highly politically diverse, with almost all firms hovering around a 50/50 split between the two parties.

 Let’s take a look at the Fortune 500:

-While these companies are less politically balanced than the wall street banks, they have decent political diversity with a high representation of both political parties.
+While these companies are less politically balanced than the wall street banks, they have decent political diversity and a high representation of both parties.